adamrehn/ue4-docker/README.md

 By default, Windows container images are built when running the build script under Windows.
 To build Linux container images instead, simply specify the `--linux` flag when invoking the build script.

-### Building GPU-enabled Linux container images for use with NVIDIA Docker
+### Using GPU-enabled Linux container images with NVIDIA Docker

 [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) provides a container runtime for Docker that allows Linux containers to access NVIDIA GPU devices present on the host system.
-This facilitates hardware acceleration for applications that use OpenGL or NVIDIA CUDA, and can be useful for Unreal projects that need to perform offscreen rendering from within a container.
-To build Linux container images that support hardware-accelerated OpenGL when run via NVIDIA Docker, simply specify the `--nvidia` flag when invoking the build script.
-If you would like CUDA support in addition to OpenGL support, also specify the `--cuda` flag.
+This facilitates hardware acceleration for applications that use OpenGL or NVIDIA CUDA, and can be useful for Unreal projects that need to perform offscreen rendering from within a container or utilise plugins that rely on CUDA functionality.

+All Linux container images built by the build script support both the regular Docker runtime and NVIDIA Docker, allowing them to be used for CPU-only workloads (such as CI/CD) as well as GPU-enabled workloads (such as cloud rendering.)
+By default, the images support hardware-accelerated OpenGL when run via NVIDIA Docker.
+If you would like CUDA support in addition to OpenGL support, simply specify the `--cuda` flag when invoking the build script.

+Key things to note:

+- NVIDIA Docker is not required in order to build the images, or to run the built images for CPU-only workloads.
-Note that **NVIDIA Docker version 2.x is required** to run the built images (version 1.x is not supported) and that the images can only be run under a Linux host system with one or more NVIDIA GPUs.
+- NVIDIA Docker version 2.x is required to run the built images with GPU support. **NVIDIA Docker version 1.x is not supported.**
+- The images can only be run via NVIDIA Docker under a Linux host system with one or more NVIDIA GPUs.
 Images with CUDA support also have [additional requirements](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA#requirements) on top of the requirements for OpenGL support.

 ### Performing a dry run